 https://edu2.aprin.or.jp/ard/

 No cost is needed for completing the program, which will take one to two hours to complete.
-Once enrolled, applicants are expected to complete the program without delay and then to declare the completion of the program and to also enter the number of the completion confirmation sheet (7 figures number + ARD) in the e-Rad application information input screen.
+After enrolling and completing the digest version promptly, applicants are expected to declare completion in the e-Rad application information input screen.